 - If you pull a good list and scrub it well so you only call the most promising leads, then cold calling can be about 10 times more effective direct mail.

 It’s at least worth a try, right?

 Otherwise, stick with me.

-How To Create a List For Cold Calling
+How To Create a List for Cold Calling Motivated House Sellers

 Before you can call anyone, you’ll need to get the motivated seller’s phone number.

 It’s one thing to pull a mailing list with addresses and names, it’s another thing to find the phone numbers for those same people.